The Corporate Tax Planning Law Review: South Korea

 - above 300 billion won, 27.5 per cent (all inclusive of both corporate income tax and local income tax).

-Net operating losses cannot be carried back, but may be carried forward for 10 years, and they are only allowed to offset against up to 60 per cent of taxable income for the concerned fiscal year.
+Net operating losses cannot be carried back, but may be carried forward for 15 years,2 and they are only allowed to offset against up to 60 per cent of taxable income for the concerned fiscal year.
+As an exception, for a small or medium-sized enterprise (as defined), one year carry back of net operations losses is allowed without the 60 per cent limitation.

 As mentioned above, Korean companies are subject to Korean corporate income tax with respect to their worldwide income or gain.
 Thus, foreign source income as well as Korean source income is subject to corporate income tax in Korea.
 To avoid double taxation, Korean companies may claim foreign tax credits on foreign income taxes paid on foreign source income, subject to a country limit, in determining their Korean corporate income tax liability.
-Excess foreign tax credits can be carried forward for five years.
-Alternatively, Korean companies may choose to claim deduction of foreign income tax paid in calculating their taxable income.
-On the other hand, foreign corporations and local branches of foreign corporations are taxed on Korean-sourced income only.
+Excess foreign tax credits can be carried forward for 10 years and unused credits that are carried forward will be treated as deductible expenses in the 11th year.
+Conversely, foreign corporations and local branches of foreign corporations are taxed on Korean-sourced income only.
+For this purpose, foreign source income attributable to local branches of foreign corporations is treated as domestic source income.

 There is a controlled foreign corporation (CFC) regime, as explained in Section II.ii, which aims to prevent deferral of taxation on overseas earnings.